ballerina-platform/ballerina-lang/README.md

 #### Metadata
 Extensible metadata enables easy integration of Ballerina programs with cloud platforms.
-You could directly generate Docker & Kubernetes artifacts straight away from the source code.
+You could directly generate Docker and Kubernetes artifacts straight away from the source code.

 ## Getting started